Halifax, West Yorkshire: Geography

-Topographically, Halifax is located in the south-eastern corner of the moorland region called the South Pennines.
+Topographically, Halifax is located in the south-eastern foothills of the moorland region called the South Pennines.
 Halifax is situated about 4 mi from the M62 motorway, close to Bradford and Huddersfield.
 The A641 road links the town with Brighouse, Bradford and Huddersfield.
 The Hebble Brook joins the River Calder at Salterhebble.

 Demography

-In 2004 Calderdale had a population of 192,405, of which 82,500 live in the Halifax urban area.
+In 2004 Calderdale had a population of 192,405, with 82,500 living in the Halifax urban area.
 The main ethnic group in Halifax is White (87%), followed by British Pakistani (10%).
 Over 90% of people aged 16–74 were employed, mostly full-time.
 64% of residents had qualifications.
 Halifax is home to a large South Asian community mainly of British Pakistanis from the Kashmir region, which originally moved to the area for employment in the textile industry.

 The majority of the community lives in the west central Halifax region of the town, which was previously home to immigrant Irish communities who have since moved to the outer suburbs.
 The Illingworth and Mixenden areas, in contrast to west central Halifax, consists mostly of white, Protestant residents.
 In the 2001 census, 5% stated they were Muslim, 16.3% of no religion, and 63.8% of Christian background.
 12.8% did not disclose their religion.
 The population density of the Halifax urban area is 530/km2.